anodyne/nova3-guide/user/pages/01.basics/03.installation/docs.md

 !!! __Theme developers:__ Much of the structure for themes is in place now.
 You can look through the nova/resources/views directory to see what's there and read more in the Site Themes overview of the Nova NextGen Vision series.
 !!!
-!!! __Extension developers:__ There hasn't been any work done on extensions yet, but in future preview releases we'll have more stuff for you to play with.
+!!! __Extension developers:__ Some preliminary work has been done on extensions.
+In future preview releases, we'll have more of the extension built out to play around with.